 Sun tolerance: Full sun and partial shade

-Soil type: Tolerates most soils, but prefers clay or sand.
+Soil type: Tolerates most soils, but prefers clay or sand

 3. Green Beauty

-Zone: USDA Plant Hardiness Zones 6 through 9
+Hardiness zone: USDA Plant Hardiness Zones 6 through 9

-Sun tolerance: Partial shade; can grow in full shade but not to its full potential.
+Sun tolerance: Partial shade; can grow in full shade but not to its full potential

-Drought tolerance: Good for short periods of dryness, but must be watered during drought.
+Drought tolerance: Good for short periods of dryness but must be watered during drought

 Soil type: Well-drained mix of sand and clay with slight acidity or alkalinity

-Zone: USDA Plant Hardiness Zones 6 through 8
+Hardiness zone: USDA Plant Hardiness Zones 6 through 8

 Color: Blue-green to dark green

-Sun tolerance: Full sun and partial shade; too much full sun may scorch leaves.
+Sun tolerance: Full sun and partial shade; too much full sun may scorch leaves

-Drought tolerance: Moderate, but still needs watering throughout the year.
+Drought tolerance: Moderate, but still needs watering throughout the year

-Soil type: Prefers moist, alkaline soils.
+Soil type: Prefers moist, alkaline soils

-5. Dwarf Korean Boxwood
+5. Korean Boxwood

-Zone: USDA Plant Hardiness Zones 4 through 9
+Hardiness zone: USDA Plant Hardiness Zones 4 through 9

 Sun tolerance: Full sun and partial shade

-Drought tolerance: Yes, but still needs watering throughout the year
+Drought tolerance: Yes, but still needs watering

 Main Image Credit: Pxfuel